lgmorand/aks-workshop/_entries/02-03 challenge3.md

 Azure provides [ACR](https://learn.microsoft.com/en-us/azure/container-registry/) (Azure Container Registry), a service to host container images.

-We will use ACR to store and distribute the container image that we have built in the previous challenges.
+You will use ACR to store and distribute the container image that you have built in the previous challenges.

 ### Tasks